MazdaDrifter/fjot-adventure/README.md

 *For more information about how to play the game read the [documentation](./docs)*

 ## Modded
 Modded comes with it's own scripting language.
-Here's what might be adding a boss into the game.
+Here's what adding a boss into the game might look like:

 ```
 b ExampleBossName